Saurabh240/INFO/learnings/java-interview-guide/spring/SpringSecurity.md

 - **What is CORS and how is it used?**
   - CORS (Cross-Origin Resource Sharing) allows resources on one domain to be accessed by frontends on different domains.
   - Configured using annotations like `@CrossOrigin` to specify allowed origins, methods, and headers.

----

-Feel free to adjust any details as needed!